trex-paxos/trex-paxos-jvm/README.md

 1. There are exhaustive brute force tests that the algorithm is never violated.
 2. There are runtime checks that the algorithm is never violated.
 3. The library will mark itself as crashed if it spots problems.
-4. There are junit tests that simulate randomized rolling network partitions 1,000 times and check for correctness.
+4. There are junit tests that simulate randomized rolling network partitions 1,000 times and verifies nodes stay in sync.
-5. There is not yet a full example of how to build something concrete out of this library.
+5. There is not yet a full example of nodes communcating over network sockets.
-6. There is the beginning of a demo application which is an Advisory Lock Service.

-The library is therefore at the stage where the bold and brave could it where someone has a lot of knowledge about crash safety and distributed systems.
+The library is therefore at the stage where the bold and brave could try it out.

 ### Introduction